podluzhnyi/responsive/README.md

 callback: function(){}
 -----
-method which will fired on cross any breakpoint.
+method which will be called on cross any breakpoint.

 usage:
 <pre>